smastrom/vue-use-active-scroll/README.md

 <br />

-## Vue Router scroll to hash on page mount
+## Vue Router scroll to hash on mount

-If using Nuxt, Vue Router is already configured to scroll to the URL hash on page load, back/forward navigation.
+If using Nuxt, Vue Router is already configured to scroll to the URL hash on page load or back/forward navigation.

-If not using Nuxt and you're setting up Vue Router from scratch, you must enable the feature manually:
+If not using Nuxt and you're setting up Vue Router from scratch, you must enable the feature manually.

+### Window

 ```js
 const router = createRouter({